JeremiahKaren/35percent.github.io/_posts/2020-02-17-biscuit-factory-is-back.md

 This time there are 140 homes proposed at social rent equivalent.
 Under Southwark's local plan we shold get c 380 proper s/rent, based on units.

+Hearing 21 Feb

+This still falls short of Southwark's policy requirement.
+Southwark Plan and London Plan both moving in same direction - support for BtR, fake social rent and less off it.